gotev/android-upload-service/README.md

 ## Setup

-Check out the project and add android-upload-service to your project as an [Android Library Project](http://developer.android.com/guide/developing/projects/projects-eclipse.html#ReferencingLibraryProject).
+If you use Eclipse + ADT and you don't use Maven, check out the project and add android-upload-service to your project as an [Android Library Project](http://developer.android.com/guide/developing/projects/projects-eclipse.html#ReferencingLibraryProject).

 Add the following to your project's AndroidManifest.xml file: